 This hummus recipe is a gluten-free, vegan recipe.

 Did you make this hummus and love it?
-Did you use it as a dip, spread, or both?
-Comment below and/or tag me on Instagram to let me know!
+Please comment and leave a ⭐⭐⭐⭐⭐ rating below and/or tag me on Instagram to let me know!

 As always, a 5-star rating is appreciated and it's the best way to let others know how much you enjoyed this recipe!